brucelyu17/SC-TC-Bench/README.md

 These datasets contain the prompts of the regional name choice task. `prompt_id` represents the research questions in Section 4. `prompt_id_1`: Section 4.1, `prompt_id_2`: Section 4.3.1, `prompt_id_3`: Section 4.4.

+## Datasets We Used to Create Our Prompts

+* `source_data/regional_term_and_definition.csv`

+This dataset includes all 110 regional terms, along with their definitions and their usage in the contexts of Mainland China and Taiwan.

+* `source_data/regional_name_and_characteristics.csv`

+This dataset includes all 352 regional names, along with their population-based popularity decile assignments and their gender labels---predicted for Mainland Chinese names and reported for Taiwanese names.

 ## Citation
 ```